everydayhero/amazon-kinesis-client-ruby/README.md

 executor.record_processor SimpleProcessor.new
 ```

-is the processor should only get instantiated when invoked by the consumer client java process, and not in the first `<client_script> exec` call.
+is that processor should only get instantiated when invoked by the consumer client java process, and not in the first `<client_script> exec` call.

 ### Kcl::RecordProcessor